KaveIO/Eskapade/docs/source/tutorial_data_mimic.rst

 We'll go through each of the links and explain the workings, choices made and available options so to help facitilitate the use after a client engagement.

-To run the macro for a client engamgent you need to edit the first link to read in the data:
+To run the macro for a client engamgent you need to change out the first link, which simulates fake data, to the ReadToDf link in order to read in the data:

 .. code-block:: python